-- a) An Individual Grievance is a grievance initiated by a single Member and supported by the Association. - b) A Faculty Association Grievance is a grievance initiated by the Association which relates to Association matters contained in this Collective Agreement and may, but need not, relate to an actual dispute involving an individual Member or a group of Members.

-c) A University Grievance is a grievance initiated by the University against a Member or group of Members or the Association.
+- a) An Individual Grievance is a grievance initiated by a single Member and submitted by the Association. - b) A Faculty Association Grievance is a grievance initiated by the Association which relates to Association matters contained in this Collective Agreement and may, but need not, relate to an actual dispute involving an individual Member or a group of Members. - c) A University Grievance is a grievance initiated by the University against a Member or group of Members or the Association.

-41.4 Sequence of Steps - Grievance Procedure
+41.4 Grievance Submission

-- a) A grievance submission shall consist of: - i) a written statement of the grievance; - ii) a reference to the paragraph, clause or article of this Agreement that has allegedly been violated or improperly applied; - iii) a summary of the relevant facts; and - iv) a statement of the remedy that is sought.
+A grievance submission shall consist of:

+- i) a written statement of the grievance;

+- ii) a reference to the paragraph, clause or article of this Agreement that has allegedly been violated or improperly applied;

+- iii) a summary of the relevant facts; and

+iv) a statement of the remedy that is sought.